vespakoen/docs/input.md

 <a name="input"></a>
 ## Input

 The **Input** class handles input that comes into your application via GET, POST, PUT, or DELETE requests.
-Retrieving input using the Input class is effortless:
+Here are some examples of how to access input data using the Input class:

 #### Retrieve a value from the input array:

 	$email = Input::get('email');

-> **Note:** The "get" method is used for all request types, not just GET requests.
+> **Note:** The "get" method is used for all request types (GET, POST, PUT, and DELETE), not just GET requests.

 #### Retrieve all input from the input array: